wiktorpiela/data_analysis/election_2020_supplement.md

 </table>

-First of all it is important to mention that 2 of 3 outstanding provices are the most attractive holiday destinations (pomorskie and zachodniopomorskie) are located on the coast of the Baltic sea.
+First of all it is important to mention that 2 of 3 outstanding provinces are the most attractive holiday destinations (pomorskie and zachodniopomorskie) are located on the coast of the Baltic sea.
 In the third area, there are a lot of lakes and forests - thanks to that it is possible to inland sailing, hiking and camping.

-There,the most votes were cast on the basis of a voting certificate (Trzaskowski won there), but let’s check if there is a correlation between the percentage of votes cast on the basis of the voting certificate and the result of a given candidate, did the tourists favour
+The most votes were cast there on the basis of a voting certificate (Trzaskowski won there), but let’s check if there is a correlation between the percentage of votes cast on the basis of the voting certificate and the result of a given candidate, did the tourists favour